Infertility Support Groups and Counseling

-Remember that not all information posted online is truthful or accurate.
-Information posted in online forums should never replace proper medical advice or professional counseling.
+Not all information posted online is truthful or accurate.
+The information posted in online forums shouldn’t replace proper medical advice or professional counseling.

 Some social media groups will be more positive and supportive than others.
 If a particular group begins to harm more than it helps, it’s okay to step away and find a new community to join.

 Don’t compare yourself and your journey to others.
-It can be challenging when you see others having success with methods that haven’t worked for you, but remember that every person’s infertility journey is different.
+It can be challenging when you see others having success with methods that haven’t worked for you, but every person’s infertility journey is different.